Experiential Learning

 “It’s more than just a resume line.
 It’s real growth, real people and real impact,” he says.
 “I’m proof of that.”

-Powered by the Hunter Hub for Entrepreneurial Thinking at the University of Calgary, Experience Ventures enables students to make an impact alongside real-world innovators through entrepreneurial thinking placements.
+Powered by the Hunter Hub for Entrepreneurial Thinking at the University of Calgary and funded in part by the Government of Canada’s Innovative Work-Integrated Learning Initiative (I-WIL), Experience Ventures enables students to make an impact alongside real-world innovators through entrepreneurial thinking placements.
 See our upcoming Hackathons and Challenges.
 Honorariums are available for students.

 Visit our website to learn more.